dqikfox/ultron_agent/README_POKEDEX_GUI.md

-# ULTRON Agent 3.0 - Pokedex Interface
+# ULTRON Agent 3.0 - PRIMARY GUI Interface

+## ⚠️ IMPORTANT NOTICE

+**PRIMARY GUI**: `gui/ultron_enhanced/web/index.html` - This is the ONLY active GUI interface.

+**DEPRECATED**: `pokedex_ultron_gui.py` and all other Python GUI files are deprecated.
+Use the web-based interface only.

 ## Overview

-The Pokedex ULTRON GUI combines the iconic Pokedex aesthetic with full ULTRON Agent functionality, providing an accessible and visually appealing interface for interacting with the AI assistant.
+The ULTRON Enhanced GUI provides a modern web-based Pokédex-style interface for the ULTRON Agent system, offering complete access to all AI features through an intuitive, accessible design.

 ## Features